 Another tiny, generous act of tham bun.

-It’s Sunday, and the pocket-size church La Luz del Mundo (The Light of the World) is packed.
+This Little Light It’s Sunday, and the pocket-size church La Luz del Mundo (The Light of the World) is packed.
 We’re on a residential street on the border of Jackson Heights and Corona, the neighborhood to the southeast.
 The white, low-ceilinged space is strikingly bare (no crosses, no Virgins), save for its azure window frames and the blue, white, and gold of the lacy mantillas covering the heads of the women.

 The pastor sermonizes in quiet Spanish; a small choir sings a cappella.
 And then the congregation kneels down, in silence at first—until the moans start up, like a wind’s low cries, mostly from women, their mantillas resembling a flock of landed butterflies.
 The scene’s humble, intimate intensity and visual beauty send shivers of awe through Barry and me.